 Each Party assumes responsibility and liability for the acts and omissions of its employees, officers, and agents in the performance of this Agreement or in enjoying the benefits of this Agreement.
-The City agrees to defend, indemnify, and hold harmless the District, its officers, agents, and employees from and against any loss, claim, or liability arising from or out of the negligent, reckless, or wrongful acts or omissions of the City, its employees, officers, agents, and employees from and against any loss, claim, or liability arising from or out of the negligent, reckless, or wrongful acts or omissions of the City, its officers, agents, and employees from and against any loss, claim, or liability arising from or out of the negligent, reckless, or wrongful acts or omissions of the District, its employees, officers, agents, and employees from and against any loss, claim, or liability arising from or out of the negligent, reckless, or wrongful acts or omissions of the District, its employees, officers, or agents.
+The City agrees to defend, indemnify, and hold harmless the District, its officers, agents, and employees from and against any loss, claim, or liability arising from or out of the negligent, reckless, or wrongful acts or omissions of the City, its employees, officers, or agents.
+The District agrees to defend, indemnify, and hold harmless the City, its officers, agents, and employees from and against any loss, claim, or liability arising from or out of the negligent, reckless, or wrongful acts or omissions of the District, its employees, officers, or agents.
 In cases of joint liability, liability shall be apportioned between the parties or other defendants in accordance with the laws of the State of Washington.
 Neither party shall be responsible to the other party for the consequences of any acts or omission of any person, firm, or corporation not a party to this agreement.
 Neither party to this agreement is the agent of the other party.